 Now let's take this information and use it to see what was potentially happening to my coworkers laptop.

 Here's a screenshot of his terminal window with the same command:

 Going back to the PDF again, we can see that

 -112 tells us that it is "Probably memory related" which at least narrows it down.

-I won’t know it since some of the most authoritative information can often be found in PDF randomly floating around the internet and it’s better than nothing!
+I don't doubt that result since some of the most authoritative information can often be found in PDFs randomly floating around the internet!

 For anyone wondering, my coworker has a new laptop on the way regardless, since he can't work with it constantly rebooting.